-One of the most sought-after things of tourists whenever they visit a new place is food.
+.
+One of the most sought-after things for tourists whenever they visit a new place is food.
 For the adventurous ones, they would seek the exotic or strange delicacies a country or region has to offer.
-No matter how grotesque or foul-smelling these are, they would bring up all their courage to get a taste and add this experience to their bucket list, fulfilled.
+No matter how grotesque or foul-smelling the bizarre food is, they have to get a taste.
+Bringing up all their courage will add this experience to their bucket list fulfilled.

-Indeed, as the students take on the challenge of sampling the unique delicacies of Filipinos, they build more familiarity with the home they came to know when they were studying English.
+Indeed, the challenge builds more familiarity with the home they came to know when they were studying English.